Dennis Parson, Park Manager

 Now is the time to enjoy the extensive trail system at River Rise Preserve State Park.
-Please remember to have a cell phone, trail map, and water while hiking, biking or horseback riding on the trails for your safety and enjoyment.
-With the multi-use trails being shared by hikers, bikers and equestrians please remember to share and use trail etiquette.
+Please remember to have a cellphone, trail map and water while hiking, biking or horseback riding on the trails for your safety and enjoyment.
+The multiuse trails are shared by hikers, bikers and equestrians, so please remember to use trail etiquette.
 Trails leading north of Bellamy Road into O'Leno State Park are not equestrian trails.

 Ticks and other nuisance insects are prevalent in the outdoors and are common at River Rise Preserve because of our healthy deer population.
-We sell tick repellant at the ranger station for your protection but please be aware that it is not for application directly to skin, only upon clothing or other material.
+We sell tick repellent at the ranger station for your protection, but please be aware that it is not for application directly to skin, only upon clothing or other material.

-The park conducts prescribed burns year round.
-Periodically, portions of trails may be closed while these areas are being burned or cleared.
-Please call O'Leno State Park at (386-454-1853) prior to arrival to inquire about any possible trail closures.
+The park conducts prescribed burns year-round.
+Portions of trails may be closed periodically while these areas are being burned or cleared.
+Please call O'Leno State Park at 386-454-1853 to inquire about any possible trail closures.

-Please be aware that flooding of the Upper Santa Fe River into O'Leno State Park will also cause flooding over the "Natural Bridge" into River Rise Preserve State Park: East, resulting in periodic trail closures until the waters recede.
+Please be aware that flooding of the Upper Santa Fe River into O'Leno State Park can also cause flooding over the "natural bridge" into River Rise Preserve State Park, resulting in trail closures until the waters recede.

-- River Rise Preserve State Park: West Trail Head and Primitive Equestrian Camp (US27): Contact (386) 454-1853 for information on how to access this section of the park.
+- River Rise Preserve State Park - West Trail Head and Primitive Equestrian Camp (U.S. 27): Call 386-454-1853 for information on how to access this section of the park.